oplik0/mn2/README.md

 ## Installation and usage

-1. [Download `mn2`](https://github.com/oplik0/mn2/releases/latest/download/mn2) from the [Latest release](https://github.com/oplik0/mn2/releases/latest) to your work folder in the Mininet VM (or just wherever you're planning on using mininet)
+1. [Download `mn2`](https://github.com/oplik0/mn2/releases/latest/download/mn2) from the [latest release](https://github.com/oplik0/mn2/releases/latest) to your work folder in the Mininet VM (or just wherever you're planning on using mininet)
 2. Open the mininet CLI
 3. Run `source mn2`
 4. Your prompt should change to `mn2>` and you should now be using the new shell :) Rerunning `source mn2` should no longer do anything (because it checks if it's already being used)